 Age UK Shropshire Telford & Wrekin is a local charity providing a wide range of services for people over 60 across the whole of Shropshire, some 25% of the local population.

-The services we provide could not run without our dedicated team of about 750 volunteers.
+The services we provide could not run without our dedicated team of over 800 volunteers.
 They are the life blood of our charity, aged from 18 to 90 and give as little as a few hours a month, generally Monday to Friday daytime.

 How you benefit from volunteering

 By volunteering to help Age UK Shropshire Telford & Wrekin you will be helping older people but you will also have fun, feel appreciated, make new friends, widen your knowledge and have a rewarding experience.
 We provide support and training and pay appropriate expenses.

 We received this message from the family of one of our volunteers: 'Thank you so much, my mum is over the moon and looking forward to doing voluntary work.
 She's like her old self and very eager to get involved.
 Thank you so much for the valuable time you gave her... you have made an old lady feel valued.
 Your prompt help has saved heartache for not just my mum, but the entire family.'